nonspecialist/cevoaustralia.github.io/_posts/2017-01-18-youre-doing-it-wrong-if.markdown

 ---
 layout: post
 title:  "You're doing it wrong if..."
-description: When you have eliminated whats wrong, whatever remains, however improbable, must be right.
+description: When you have eliminated what's wrong, whatever remains, however improbable, must be right.
 twittercreator: stevemac
 date:   2017-01-18
 categories: